+To demonstrate a statistical relationship that gives insight into the interpretation of learned distributed representations of tokens, we assay the relationship between the frequency of a token within the training set and the L2 norm of the post-training embedding vector in the \codetoseq{} model trained on different datasets.

-\sname{code2seq}, developed by \citet{alon_code2seq_2019}, is an encoder-decoder model inspired by \sname{seq2seq} \citep{sutskever2014sequence}; it operates on code rather than natural language.
-The model is tasked to predict method names from the source code body of a Java method, using a corpus of approximately 16 million Java methods from top-starred public GitHub repositories for training data.
+\paragraph{\codetoseq{}.} This model, developed by \citet{alon_code2seq_2019}, is an encoder-decoder model inspired by \sname{seq2seq} \citep{sutskever2014sequence}; it operates on code rather than natural language. \sname{code2seq} is the state-of-the-art model for code summarization, and therefore it represents a good target for adversarial attacks and adversarial training.
+The model is tasked to predict method names from the source code body of a method.
 The model considers both the structure of an input program's Abstract Syntax Trees (ASTs) as well as the tokens corresponding to identifiers such as variable names, types, and invoked method names.
-To reduce the vocabulary size, identifier tokens are split into subtokens by commonly used delimiters such as camelCase and under\_scores.
-In this example, subtokens would include ``camel'' and ``case'' and ``under'' and ``scores''. \sname{code2seq} encodes subtokens into distributed embedding vectors.
-These subtoken embedding vectors are trained to capture semantic structure, so nearby embedding vectors should correspond to semantically similar subtokens \citep{bengio2003neural}.
-In this paper, we distinguish between \textit{subtoken} embedding vectors and \textit{token} embedding vectors. \textit{Subtoken} embedding vectors are trained model parameters. \textit{Token} embedding vectors are computed as a sum of the embedding vectors of the constituent subtokens.
-If the token contains more than five subtokens, only the first five are summed, as per the \sname{code2seq} architecture.
+To reduce the vocabulary size, identifiers are split into tokens by commonly-used delimiters such as camelCase and under\_scores. \sname{code2seq} then encodes these tokens into distributed embeddings.
+In this paper, we distinguish between \textit{token} embeddings and \textit{identifier} embeddings. \textit{Token} embedding vectors are trained model parameters. \textit{Identifier} embedding vectors are computed as a sum of the embeddings of the constituent tokens.
+If the identifier contains more than five tokens, only the first five are summed, as per the \sname{code2seq} architecture.
 The full description and architecture of the \sname{code2seq} model is given in the original paper by \citet{alon_code2seq_2019}.

-The \sname{code2seq} model only updates a subtoken embedding as frequently as that subtoken appears during training, which is proportional to its representation in the training dataset.
-However, the training datasets have very large vocabularies consisting not only of standard programming language keywords, but also a huge quantity of neologisms.
-The frequency at which subtokens appear in the \sname{code2seq} java-large training set varies over many orders of magnitude, with the least common subtokens appearing fewer than 150 times, and the most common over $10^8$ times.

-Thus, subtoken embedding vectors corresponding with infrequently-appearing subtokens will be modified by the training procedure much less often than common subtokens.
-Figure~\ref{fig:pre_post_l2} demonstrates this phenomenon, showing a disparity between L2 norms of frequent and infrequently-appearing subtoken embedding vectors.